troyvassalotti/troyv.dev/src/posts/2020-migraine-recap.md

 > It's not like I was staying up late all the time and that's why I got so many after midnight.
 The reason for that is I have the unfortunate habit of waking up in the middle of the night with a migraine fully in progress.

 ## What Now?
 I've stopped doing all the logging by hand because it is cumbersome trying to keep track of every little detail myself.
 There's this cool app called _Migraine Buddy_ that I'm trying now.
 So far, it's great because it asks all the same questions I was asking myself _and then some_!
-I just need to keep track of the dates and times separately for my calendar tracker, but that's a worthwhile trade.
+I need to keep track of the dates and times separately for my calendar tracker, but that's a worthwhile trade.

 Here's to another year of hopeful progress.